FelippeRibeiro/whats-store/README.md

+A simple whatsapp store to sell products and receive payments

+- [ ] Create default messages

-//TODO Create a dynamic function to validate disponibilty of items in stock
+- [ ] Create a dynamic function to validate disponibilty of items in stock

-//TODO Remove some vices
+- [ ] Remove some vices

-//TODO Create some person erros
+- [ ] Create some personalized erros

+- [ ] Create api webhook

+...